celerity/celerity-hla/README.md

 From a technical point of view, it should:

-- impose zero overhead (ideally)
+- impose zero runtime overhead (ideally)
 - use an iterator-based algorithms interface (preferably using sentinels for end iterators, requires C++17 for support in range-based for loops)
 - work with all major compilers (clang, gcc, msvc, icc)
-- be extensible and configurable

 ## Components